72Jan/72Jan/README.md

 ### Hi there 👋

 - 🔭 I’m currently working on helpdesk
-- 🌱 I’m currently learning Java, JS, Phyton, HTML5, CSS3, C#
+- 🌱 I’m currently learning Java, Phyton, C++, C#
-- 📫 How to reach me: -
+- 📫 How to reach me: ---> jan@72jan.de
--->

 - 📚 Trainee as IT technician